-- 7.1 The prominent features of the credit system are the process of continuous evaluation of a student's performance, the absence of pass or fail on an annual basis and the flexibility to allow the students to progress at a pace suited to individual ability and convenience, subject to the regulations of credit requirements. - 7.2 Each course, except a few special courses, has a certain number of credits assigned to it depending upon its lecture, tutorial and/or laboratory contact hours in a week.
+4.1 The prominent features of the credit system are the process of continuous evaluation of a student's performance, the absence of pass or fail on an annual basis and the flexibility to allow the students to progress at a pace suited to individual ability and convenience, subject to the regulations of credit requirements.

+Each course, except a few special courses, has a certain number of credits assigned to it depending upon its lecture, tutorial and/or laboratory contact hours in a week.
 A member of the faculty, called the Course Coordinator, coordinates each course.
 He/she has the full responsibility for coordinating the course, coordinating the work of other members of the faculty involved in that course, holding the tests and awarding the grades.
-In case of any difficulty, the student is expected to approach the course coordinator for advice and clarification. - 7.3 A letter grade, corresponding to specified number of grade points, is awarded in each course for which a student is registered.
+In case of any difficulty, the student is expected to approach the course coordinator for advice and clarification.

+A letter grade, corresponding to specified number of grade points, is awarded in each course for which a student is registered.
 On obtaining a pass grade, the student accumulates the course credits as earned credits.
-A student performance is measured by the number of credits that he/she has earned and by the weighted grade point average.
-A minimum number of credits should be acquired in order to qualify for the programme.
+A student's performance is measured by the number of credits that he/she has earned and by the weighted grade point average.
+A minimum number of credits should be acquired in order to qualify for the program.

-7.4 Credit Assignment
+4.2 Credit Assignment

-- (a) Lectures/Tutorials: One lecture/tutorial hour per week per semester is assigned one credit. - (b) Practical: One laboratory hour per week per semester is assigned half credit.
-However, some courses are preparatory in nature and have half the credit weightage of a normal course while a few courses are without credit and are referred to as non-credit (NC) courses.
+Lectures/Tutorials: One lecture/tutorial hour per week per semester is assigned one credit.
+Practicals: One laboratory hour per week per semester is assigned half credit.
+However, some courses are preparatory in nature and have half the credit weightage of a normal course while a few coursesare without credit and are referred to as noncredit (NC) courses.

-7.5 Earned Credits (EC)
+4.3 Earned Credits (EC)

-The credits assigned to a course in which a student has obtained "D" (minimum passing grade) or a higher grade will be counted as credits earned by him/her.
+The credits assigned to a course in which a student has obtained 'D' (minimum passing grade) or ahigher grade will be counted as credits earned by him/her.

-8. REGISTRATION FOR COURSES
+5. REGISTRATION FOR COURSES AND GRADING SYSTEM

-8.1 Registration
+5.1.
+Registration

-8.1.1 Registration Methodology for the Courses in various Semesters
+5.1.1 Registration Methodology for the Courses in various Semesters semester.Priority-3 Compulsory electives like HSS.
+Other electives on offer as per the curricula structure